Above shows an older Loomio, but it’s still a great explainer. We’ll upgrade it soon!

 When making a proposal, state your expectations and describe the impact the proposal will have if adopted.
 If it’s a formal or binding proposal it’s often worth describing what a ‘disagree’ or ‘block’ means.

-You might want to explore a few ways of using proposals, below, for some guidance and inspiration.
+You might want to explore a few ways of using proposals, for some guidance and inspiration.

-You can attach files to decisions using the 📎 attachment button just underneath the details form on the right.
-You will be prompted to select a file from your device or a link from the cloud (e.g., the URL of a file, or sharing link, from Drive or Dropbox).
+You can attach files to decisions using the paperclip icon, just underneath the details form.
+You will be prompted to select a file from your device.

 Dates and Duration